pubnub/kafka-bridge/readme.md

 # PubNub WANBus
 > Bring NATS, Kafka, Redis and RabbitMQ to the real world.

+Give your Bus super abilities.
+Secure Communication for field mobile and IoT devices with your Message Bus.
+Audit and access management protection.
+Encryption of data in motion.
 Add push notifications and streaming events to Mobile and Web clients based on a NATs subjects.
-Works with Kafka, Redis, RabbitMQ and more.
+Driver support for Kafka, Redis, RabbitMQ and more.
-Easy drop-in sidecar.
+Easy drop-in operations.
 Dashboard management page included.

 ![WANBus](https://repository-images.githubusercontent.com/178954890/dcda8900-6ce9-11e9-9cc5-a6b7b476ad65)

-This application is written in Rust.
+The WANBus driver is written in Rust.
-The application will listen on your data channels specified by runtime and deploytime configuration.
+WANBus connects locally on your data channels/topics specified by runtime and deploy time configuration.
+This creates a bridge which tunnels WAN Traffic over TLS to your end-point field Mobile and IoT devices.
-Built-in security model allows encyrpted data in motion using 2048bit TLS.
+Built-in security model allows encrypted data in motion using 2048bit TLS.
-Access management allows you to control who can read/write on your message bus.
+Access management allows you to control who can read/write events on your message bus.
+Built-in detection for Unauthorized Access Attempts.

 ## Dashboard Mockups